Rusketh/PowerDeploy/README.md

 The available validator types are:

-File: Checks if a specified file exists on the system.
+ - `File`: Checks if a specified file exists on the system.
-GUID: Checks if a package with a specified GUID is installed on the system.
+ - `GUID`: Checks if a package with a specified GUID is installed on the system.
-PowerShell: Executes a PowerShell command or script and returns the result.
+ - `PowerShell`: Executes a PowerShell command or script and returns the result.
-Package: Checks if a package with a specified name is installed on the system.
+ - `Package`: Checks if a package with a specified name is installed on the system.
-Version: Compares the version of a specified file or package with a target version.
+ - `Version`: Compares the version of a specified file or package with a target version.

 To use a validator type, prefix the validator with the type followed by a colon.
 For example, to use the File validator, you would use File:path\to\file, and to use the Package validator, you would use Package:package-name.